 Hot Burner caution: "HOT PAN" or something similar flashes on the display until the burner has cooled down after use.

-Overheat Shutoff: Most PICs (probably all of them, actually) also have an overheat function that switches them off automatically if they go past a certain temp.
-This is to save the internal components from overheating, and is a good feature (but a standard one, so don't worry too much about it).
+Overheat Shutoff: Most PICs (probably all of them) also have an overheat function that switches them off automatically if they go past a certain temperature.
+This is to save the internal components from overheating, and is a good feature (but also a pretty standard one).

-Max Run Time/Auto Shutoff: Some PICs have an auto shutoff feature that switches them off after a certain max running time.
-This time can vary from 2 hours upwards to 99 hours.
+Max Run Time/Auto Shutoff: Some induction burners have an auto shutoff feature that switches them off after a certain max running time.
+This time can vary from 2 hours up to 99 hours; some have no max run time at all and will run until you switch them off.

-In general, less expensive units tend to have shorter max run times--probably to save wear and tear on their cheaper internal components.
+In general, less expensive models tend to have shorter max run times--probably to save wear and tear on the internal components.

-TIP: Most inexpensive portable induction cooktops have shorter auto-shutoff times, some as short as 2 hours.
-This is probably to protect the less durable components from wear and tear.
-More expensive PICs, especially those labeled "commercial," will run indefinitely--no auto shutoff at all.
+TIP: Inexpensive portable induction cooktops tend to have shorter max run times; some as short as 2 hours.
+This is probably to protect their components from wear and tear.
+More expensive cooktops, especially if they're commercial models, will run longer, with many having no max run time at all.
 If this feature is important to you, be sure to check the specs before buying.

 Number of Power Levels and Power Progression

-This one is obvious: the more power levels, the more control you have over the cooking process.
+The more power levels a cooktop has, the more control you have over the cooking process.

-However, power levels are not all created equally.
-The best induction cookers don't have a linear progression of wattage (100W, 200W, 300W, etc.).
+Power progression: Power levels are not all created equally.
+The best induction cookers do not have a linear progression of wattage (100W, 200W, 300W, etc.).
 Instead, they offer smaller jumps at low wattage, where more control is needed, and have bigger jumps at higher wattage, where control is less important.

-For example, many cheap induction cooktops have a low wattage level of 200W.
-This is a lot of wattage--so they're going to have a hard time maintaining a constant low temperature.
-These models will be pulsing like crazy at a low power setting and will probably scorch some food.
+For example, many induction cooktops have a low wattage level of 200W.
+This is pretty high wattage, so they're going to have a hard time maintaining a constant low temperature.
+They will pulse on/off frequently to try and hold the low temp, but because of the high wattage, food will follow the boil-off-boil-off pattern, or scorch because of the high wattage pulses.

-The Duxtop 9600LS is an example of an inexpensive induction cooktop that has really good temperature control.
-It has a low wattage of 100W, with small jumps from 100W to about 660W.
-This is about the best you can get at the $100 price point.
+The Duxtop 9600LS is an inexpensive induction cooktop that has really good low temperature control.
+It has a low wattage of 100W, with small jumps from 100W to 660W and bigger jumps at higher power levels.
+As far as we know, this is the best control you can get at the $100ish price point.
+This means good simmering and little or no scorching of your food.

 The same goes for temperature levels...